It's the age old question that seems to continue to circulate on the Amateur Radio Forums of various social media platforms.

 VSWR = 1 + |𝜞| / 1 - |𝜞|

-Now we have everything necessary to calculate the impedance at the end of a feed line, the reflection coefficient at that point and the VSWR at that point.
+Now we have everything necessary to calculate the reflection coefficient at that point and the VSWR at that point.

-We're dealing with three separate impedances and/or characteristic impedances, the antenna impedance at a particular frequency (load), the feed line characteristic impedance and finally the impedance of our radio (source).
-By using a Smith Chart and centering the chart (normalizing) on the characteristic impedance of the feed line, we can see that regardless of length, the reflection coefficient remains exactly the same as we make our way around the circle of impedances defined by the transformation of the load impedance by the characteristic impedance of the feed line for a series of different feed line lengths.
+For the first case, the reflection coefficient remains exactly the same as we make our way around the circle of impedances defined by the transformation of the load impedance by the characteristic impedance of the feed line (50 ohms) for a series of different feed line lengths.
 This holds for any feed line characteristic impedance.
 We can see this in SimNEC fairly easily by setting the source impedance to that of the feed line, that is, set the source impedance to be centered on the characteristic impedance of the feed line.
-The following charts illustrate the idea.
+For the second case, the transmission line characteristic impedance is changed to 450 ohms (window line) and the calculations are done again using the impedance seen at the end of the feed line (now transformed through a 450 ohm characteristic impedance) and the impedance of the radio.

 In this example, the load impedance is 250 ohms with 100 ohms of capacitive reactance.
 The impedance for the load can be seen as the bright red circle left of center and below the center horizontal line.
 The feed line length is represented by the green circle(s) starting at the load impedance and moving clockwise around the Smith Chart.
 The slight variance in circle diameter is due to loss in the feed line.
 If this were a pure lossless line, the circles would overlay each other perfectly.
 Note that the distance to the center point of the Smith Chart (450 + j0) is exactly the same regardless of feed line length.
-By using our formulas provided above, we can calculate the reflection coefficient, with regard to the source (radio) ,at any point on the feed line to see that the reflection coefficient remains constant.
-If we have a constant reflection coefficient for any length of feed line, we will have a constant SWR between the feed line and radio as well.
+By using our formulas provided above, we can calculate the reflection coefficient, with regard to the source (radio) at any point on the feed line to see that the reflection coefficient remains constant.
+If we have a constant reflection coefficient for any length of feed line, we will have a constant VSWR between the feed line and radio as well.
 Note the black segmented circle in the illustration.
 This is the 2.0:1 SWR circle.
 All SWR readings for this solution, regardless of feed line length, remain the same.

 For illustration purposes, the characteristic impedance of the feed line has been changed to 125 ohms and the Smith Chart has been recentered at 50 ohms, since 50 ohms (radio impedance) is our goal for eliminating SWR.
 We can see that relative to the impedance that we want to hit (50 ohms) in order to have a 1.0:1 SWR, the change in impedance caused by varying the feed line length has a dramatic effect on the reflection coefficient (and thus the SWR) seen by the radio.
 In this case, using the impedance of the radio and the impedance at any point on the feed line in the reflection coefficient equation (above) results in vastly different values and thus vastly different SWR readings.